- WHO WE ARE

 As our commitment to developing a no-kill organization and community, we embrace the following components considered key to achieving this goal.
 We have incorporated these elements of the no-kill equation along with the five freedoms for years and have strategically grown our programs and services to achieve our life-saving goals.

 We have the most progressive adoption programs in our area including daily off-site adoptions at seven locations in our area, low cost adoptions, no cost adoption weekends, holiday specials, senior animal and special needs adoption programs.
-In 2018, we adopted out more than 2,200 animals into loving homes, the record sixth consecutive year of over 2,000 adoptions annually.
+We adopt over 2,000 animals out yearly.

 We provide the only seven-days-a-week high-volume, low cost/no cost spay-neuter service in Martin County and along the Treasure Coast.
 Surgery takes place in our spay-neuter clinic at our adoption center in Palm City and is overseen by the most experienced spay-neuter veterinary staff in our region.
 With more than 20,000 surgeries completed since 2013 — between shelter animals and owned animals — we have now expanded our service to include TNVR for community cats.